cravsky/animated-template/README.md

 # Animated Template

-Idea of this project was to apply animations to the static landing page
+An idea of this project was to apply animations to the static landing page

 ## Features